zAlweNy26/AlweStats/README.md

 **Give a thumbs up if you like the mod and you have a GitHub account !**

+**If you encounter an error that says "FormatException: Input string was not in a correct format", try deleting the config file (AlweStats.cfg) and restart the game.
+If the error persists, please create an issue on GitHub to let me know !**

 **You may encounter incompatibilities in case there are other mods that modify the UI, be sure to enable either one or the other equivalent section so they don't conflict in the same function**